-!genbox concrete foundation 27.8 18.8 3 \ I xform -t -.4 -.4 -3.0001 genprism for southwall (feet)
+!genbox concrete foundation 27.8 18.8 3 \ | xform -t -.4 -.4 -3.0001 the rest of the cabin's walls in a similar fashion.

 We'll use genprism to build the cabin's walls, starting with the south wall, which has two windows.
 Genprism is not the only generator capable of building three-dimensional walls that have windows, but it is the simplest for us to work with.